GeorgeShvab/Cumulus-2.0/README.md

 Its name on Github is Cumulus-2.0 because I already have an old, less advanced project with the same name.

+Recently I have done some refactoring and integrated momentjs to get familiar with this library.

 Here you can find the deployed app: https://cumulus-2-0.vercel.app

 ![Вигляд додатку](https://github.com/GeorgeShvab/Cumulus-2.0/assets/62070431/5deba969-6b09-46b5-9341-cd2fe389cd56)